 “I got involved in this campaign because of what Dartmouth did for me,” said Aly Jeddy ’93, a Dartmouth valedictorian from Pakistan who now serves as a senior partner at McKinsey & Company in New York City.
 “I came to the United States for the first time on a full scholarship.
 Even the plane ticket was paid for by Dartmouth.
 Every opportunity that I’ve had has come from that original journey, that was made possible by Dartmouth.
 The idea that I want to contribute back to the College is a natural one for me.”

 Hanlon emphasized that the 250 for Dartmouth’s 250th effort is for all of Dartmouth: the Geisel School of Medicine, the Guarini School of Graduate and Advanced Studies, Thayer School of Engineering, and the Tuck School of Business, as well as for undergraduates.

 Overall, the $3 billion Call to Lead campaign seeks to expand Dartmouth’s commitment to creating positive, global change.
 The campaign’s three overarching goals are to advance Dartmouth’s distinctive model of education to its full potential; to make discoveries that improve the human condition; and to prepare students for lives of wise leadership.
 Campaign fundraising to date stands at $1.9 billion, with gifts and commitments from more than 80,000 donors.

-At the same time, Dartmouth has launched the Call to Serve, an effort by the entire community—students, alumni, parents and families, faculty, and staff—to contribute a collective 250,000 hours of service work in 2019.
+At the same time, Dartmouth has launched , an effort by the entire community—students, alumni, parents and families, faculty, and staff—to contribute a collective 250,000 hours of service work in 2019.